Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

-The Boston Red Sox, including Pablo Reyes and his .485 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Josiah Gray and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+The Boston Red Sox, including Pablo Reyes and his .528 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Tigers.
+In his most recent game, he had two hits (going 2-for-4 with a double) against the Nationals.

 Pablo Reyes Game Info & Props vs. the Nationals